jackcheng/print-xword/README.md

 `lpstat -p -d` will show a list printer names.
 See the [CUPS manual](https://www.cups.org/doc/options.html#PRINTER) for additional print options.

 ## Further notes
 The NYT cookie expires after some time (often months or longer).
 You'll have to update `NYT_COOKIE` with the new cookie when it does.
-Unfortunately, nytimes.com changed their login system a few years ago in a way that makes it difficult to fetch the cookie automatically from a username/password, hence this workaround.
+For a more elegant approach that just uses your username/password, [Bert Wagner has a neat tutorial](https://bertwagner.com/posts/using-curl-to-automate-multipage-logins/).